design-first/system-runtime-documentation/docs/Install System Runtime.md

 sidebar_label: How to install System Runtime
 ---

-System Runtime is a client and server JavaScript library, so you can install it either with [npm](https://www.npmjs.com) or with [bower](http://bower.io).
+System Runtime is a client and server JavaScript library, so you can install it either with [npm](https://www.npmjs.com) or with a CDN.

 ## Installation with NPM